Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Amplitude equation for linear Faraday instability

-Equation~\eqref{amplitude equation for faraday} is the amplitude equation for Faraday waves that incorporates dissipation from both the confinement of the lateral walls and viscous stress, but excludes capillary damping induced by contact angle dynamics.
-To derive an explicit expression of the damping, we decompose the complex amplitude $A$ into modulus and phase and write the modulus as $\left |A \right|=A_0 e^{-\gamma_1 t}$.
-Thus, the damping rate $\gamma_1$ is calculated by
+Equation~\eqref{amplitude equation for faraday} is the amplitude equation for the Faraday instability problem that incorporates dissipation from both the confinement of the lateral walls and viscous stress, but excludes capillary damping induced by contact angle dynamics.
+To derive an explicit expression of the damping, we decompose the complex amplitude $A$ into modulus and phase, namely $A=\left |A \right|e^{\mathrm{i}\Phi_A \left (T \right)}$, and write the modulus as $\left |A \right|=A_0 e^{-\gamma_1 t}$.
+The damping rate $\gamma_1$ and phase $\Phi_A\left (T \right) $ are then given by